eryxcoop/eryxcoop.github.io/_posts/2024-11-27-Parallel-Programming-with-CUDA-Parallel-programs-optimized-for-GPU.md

 ### Implementation 10 - Reduce data to grid size

-As explained previously, we can launch many concurrent threads, but not all of them will be run in parallel.
-The GPU has a limit to the amount of threads or blocks it can run at the same time.
-We said the blocks running in parallel are called a grid, and the grid size depends on the version of the CUDA architecture in the GPU.

-CUDA gives us a way of knowing the grid size.
-What if, instead of launching concurrent threads and letting CUDA do the scheduling, we just launch a grid of blocks and sequentially reduce the array until our grid can parallelize it?
+What if our problem size exceeds the amount of threads our CUDA device supports?
+What do we do about that?
+We can reduce our problem to be grid sized as soon as we begin parallelizing.

+Say the grid size is $G$.
+As soon as we load our data to shared memory in the block, we can make threads add all the elements outside the first G elements of the array.
+That way, when the blocks start working, we know we have an array of size G.

+This comes with two benefits:
+1. It can handle arrays bigger than the grid.
+  - The array is reduced to size G when loading the elements to shared memory.
+2. It provides maximum memory coalescing.
+   - We sum the array until it is reduced to size G by looping with a grid-stride.
+     Therefore, memory access between warps is unit-stride every time.
+     This means all accesses from threads in the same warp are going to be in consecutive addresses.

-The following is an implementation of that experiment:
+The following is an implementation of that approach:

 <p style="text-align: center">
 <img src="/assets/img/parallel-programming-cuda/grid-size-reduction-code.png" alt="Grid size reduction code" width=1000 />